To be considered, an applicant must:

 Please note: Courses in the biological, physical, and the social/behavioral sciences should include content areas that will assist students in acquiring the basic principles in social, cultural, cognitive, behavioral, physical, physiological, and anatomical areas useful to understanding the communication/linguistic sciences and disorders.

-Prerequisite credits completed ten or more years prior to the anticipated entrance date will be reviewed for approval on an individual basis.
+Prerequisite credits completed five or more years prior to the anticipated entrance date will be reviewed for approval on an individual basis.

-The University highly encourages - but does not require - additional coursework in Neurology of Communication Sciences (Neuroanatomy and Neurophysiology), Voice and Fluency, Diagnostics, Treatment Considerations and Linguistics, and lab work for either biological or physical science.
+The University highly encourages - but does not require - additional coursework in Neurology of Communication Sciences (Neuroanatomy and Neurophysiology), Voice and Fluency, Diagnostics, Treatment Considerations, Communication Sciences and Disorders, Articulation and Phonological Disorders, and Language Disorders.

 Please note: Course prerequisites have changed for the Entering 2018 admissions cycle.
 The previous biological/physical science lab prerequisite is no longer required. (updated: 6/22/17)